zoearen/dig245-final/README.md

 Design iterations of main views.

 1. The design should reflect the overall concept and goals of your project.
-1. Use the Bootstrap `designs/1.psd` template included in this repo or create your design iterations with [Figma](https://figma.com).
+1. Create your design iterations with [Figma](https://figma.com), or use the Bootstrap template included in this repo `designs/1.psd`.
 1. Create multiple iterations of each different page / view your app.
 1. As per class [presentations](https://docs.google.com/presentation/d/1BiIHVEQjmIb2k2vB6N3x1g_S3KSLyZq2YCniq1ONjg8/edit?usp=sharing), look at relevant examples of good design to help you improve your own, then experiment and iterate!